qaisjp/inf-sp/answers3.md

 	This ensures that code only meant for inclusion cannot be run directly by a user.
 This prevents unintended behaviour from occurring.

 	(If there was a file in there that performs an action, this prevents it from being run.)

+3. We've moved `db/ds_service.db` to `include/ds_service.db`, to prevent it from being downloaded.
+If someone downloads it they would have everyone's data including their passwords.
+This is bad!
+Protection is provided by blocking the include folder.

+	A better fix would be to move it outside a folder that httpd serves.